Large Language Models Hallucination: A Comprehensive Survey: Hallucination Detection

 \section{Hallucination Detection}

-Hallucination detection involves finding instances of LLM outputs that are inaccurate, nonsensical, or inconsistent with the given input or context.
+Hallucination detection involves identifying instances in LLM outputs that are inaccurate, nonsensical, or inconsistent with the input or context.
 Unlike traditional fact verification, which primarily verifies claims against external sources, hallucination detection involves a more comprehensive analysis.
-It often requires analyzing linguistic entailment and contradictions within the model's responses.
+It often requires analyzing factuality and faithfulness within the model's responses.
 In this survey, we categorize hallucination detection methods present in the literature into retrieval, uncertainty, embedding, learning, and self-consistency-based techniques.
 The proposed taxonomy is illustrated in Figure \ref{fig:detection}.
+Table \ref{tab:detection-comparison} summarizes the hallucination detection studies.
+The results are mainly reported using the AUROC metric, which tests the model's ability to distinguish between the hallucination and non-hallucination classes across all possible probability thresholds.